 I’ll offer only this one piece of advice: do not purchase a survival knife that has the round, hollow handle or has a cap which unscrews (or worse, the entire handle unscrews) to allow access to a compartment for storing of survival supplies.

-Difference between survival and Camp knives is mostly one of size.
+The difference between survival and camp knives is mostly one of size.
 Camp knives are the smaller of the two, but both are oriented for the kind of outdoor survival chores that you will need to accomplish on extended forays and stays in the wild.